xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 Make sure the servers IP address [is not blacklisted](https://mxtoolbox.com/blacklists.aspx).
 It need to be a static address in good standing or your mail will get marked as junk.

 The DNS record should look something like this.
 Please do not forget to set a valid PTF (pointer) record.
-In best case it should be the reverse of the A record but in must exist and be a valid address for the server.
+In best case it should be the reverse of the A record but it must exist and be a valid address for the server.

 ~~~~
 mail.example.com.
 3600	IN	A	123.4.5.6